 What causes high blood pressure?

-There are two types of high blood pressure — primary and secondary — and their causes are different.
+There are 2 types of high blood pressure — primary and secondary — and their causes are different.

 Primary high blood pressure (also called primary or essential hypertension) is the most common type.
 About 95% of the population is diagnosed with this type of high blood pressure.
 In this case, high blood pressure develops over time and there may be no specific cause identified.
 However, primary hypertension may be linked to the following factors: